Six signs that it’s time to replace your storm drain filter

 When four inches (or more) of standing water persists around the drain for 24 hours or longer after rainfall, it’s a sure sign that your storm drain filter requires maintenance.
 Or replacing.

 If any hazardous material that the filter is designed to absorb—like motor oil—is being discharged by the filter, it’s ready for a replacement.

 It’s time to replace the filter if there is a visible line of scum building up around it.
 This is usually a sign of recurring standing water.

 6. Three years

-Regardless of the state of the filter, if three years have passed without it being replaced, it’s time!
+Regardless of the apparent condition or state of the filter, if three years have passed without it being replaced, it’s time for a new one!

 Shop storm drain filters and more at AbsorbentsOnline

 Always familiarize yourself with your Storm Drain Filter Inspection and Maintenance Guide.
 You can also learn more tips and best practices for storm water management in our previous posts: